MICA: Multi-Agent Industrial Coordination Assistant: Related Work

 \subsection{Multi-Agent Large Language Models}

 LLMs have moved from single-agent autonomy to multi-agent collaboration, where multiple LLM-based agents communicate, cooperate, or compete to solve tasks beyond a single model’s capacity~\cite{zhang2025webpilot,yu2024fincon,wu2024autogen,qian2023chatdev}.
 In manufacturing, multi-agent coordination lets distributed machines and software adapt in real time, balance loads, recover from faults, and optimize throughput across heterogeneous equipment—improving flexibility, scalability, and resilience~\cite{wu2024novel,nie2024predictive,wang2024multi,lim2024large,antons2024designing,siatras2024production}.
-Mechanisms that sustain long-horizon interactions include structured roles/memory~\cite{li2023camel,packer2023memgpt} and reasoning curricula that decompose, search, and vote~\cite{zhou2022least,yao2023tree,wang2022self}.
+Mechanisms that sustain long-horizon interactions include structured roles/memory~\cite{li2023camel,packer2023memgpt} and reasoning curricula that decompose, search, and vote~\cite{yao2023tree,zhou2022least,wang2022self}.
 Yet most methods remain text-bound without egocentric sensing or actuation, and their coordination reliability degrades under partial/asynchronous observations—conditions at odds with strict cycle-time and safety constraints on the shop floor.

-Evidence from simulated social environments shows that persistent memory and planning can yield believable behaviors, and that specialization can outperform monolithic models on hard reasoning, while teams may underperform on simple queries~\cite{park2023generative,becker2024multiagentlargelanguagemodels}.
+Evidence from simulated environments suggests that persistent memory and planning improve long-horizon behavior, while specialization benefits difficult reasoning but may be unnecessary for simple queries~\cite{park2023generative,becker2024multiagentlargelanguagemodels}.
 To improve coordination, prior work explores open dialogue~\cite{wu2024autogen, qian2023chatdev}, structured workflows ~\cite{hong2024metagpt}, adversarial debate, and learned cooperation modules (COPPER) for cross-verification and refinement~\cite{qian2023chatdev,Yang2025adversarial,du2023improving,bo2024copper}.
 However, current multi-agent LLM studies are largely evaluated in simulated domains, focusing on communication algorithms rather than real-world perception~\cite{wu2024autogen,hong2024metagpt}.
 MICA grounds collaboration in sensed state with explicit time/energy budgets and safety auditing, supporting reliable workflows beyond simulated domains.